 After high school I attended the Boston University School of Fine Arts and I received a BFA in May of 1973.
 Among my more influential teachers at B.U. were Reed Kay, who taught both Materials and Techniques and Drawing, and Jack Kramer, who taught Anatomy.

 Beginning in the summer of 1971 I studied with Henry Hensche at the Cape School in Provincetown.
 I returned to Provincetown to study with Henry throughout the '70's, and even after I stopped studying in his classes, I continued to have a close association with him, and I lived in various of his studios during the summer through the '80's and into the '90's.

 After graduating from B.U.
 I devoted myself to improving myself as a painter.
 In 1976 I was awarded a Greenshields Foundation grant, which is awarded to promising young artists.

 My work has been included in numerous juried exhibitions, as recently as the 2017 PAAM Member's Juried show.
 I had my first one-man shows in 1979.
-Currently I exhibit with the Cortile Gallery in Provincetown, the Laffer Gallery in Schuylerville, NY the Sorelle Gallery in New Canaan, CT, and the Philip Janes Gallery in Granby, CT.
+Currently I exhibit with the Cortile Gallery in Provincetown, the Laffer Gallery in Schuylerville, NY, and the Sorelle Gallery in New Canaan, CT.